thbrown/softball-sim/README.md

 ### Flags

 Flags (more command line flags will be available based on which optimizer and data source are supplied):

 ```
- -d,--data-source <arg>   Where to read the source data from.
-Options are
+ -D,--Data-source <arg>         Where to read the source data from.
+Options are [FILE_SYSTEM,
-                          [FILE_SYSTEM, NETWORK].
+                                NETWORK].
 Default: FILE_SYSTEM
- -e,--estimate-only       In Development.
-If this flag is provided,
-                          application will return an estimated completion
+ -E,--Estimate-only             In Development.
+If this flag is provided, application will return an
-                          time only, not the result.
+                                estimated completion time only, not the result.
+ -F,--File-path <arg>           FILE_SYSTEM: Path to the stats files.
+This can be a directory or
+                                file.
+Default: ./stats/exampleData.json
- -h,--help                Prints the available flags.
-Help output will
+ -H,--Help                      Prints the available flags.
+Help output will change depending on the
-                          change depending on the optimizer and dataSource
+                                optimizer and dataSource specified.
-                          specified.
- -o,--optimizer <arg>     Required.
-The optimizer to be used to optimize
+ -O,--Optimizer <arg>           Required.
+The optimizer to be used to optimize the lineup.
+You may
-                          the lineup.
+                                specify the name or the id.
+Options are [MONTE_CARLO_EXHAUSTIVE -
+                                0].
+ -P,--Players-in-lineup <arg>   Comma separated list of player ids that should be included in the
+                                optimized lineup.
+Defaults to all players.
+ -T,--Lineup-type <arg>         Type of lineup to be simulated.
 You may specify the name or the id.
-                          Options are [MONTE_CARLO_EXHAUSTIVE - 0].
+                                Options are [ORDINARY - 1, ALTERNATING_GENDER - 2,
- -p,--path <arg>          In Development.
-FILE_SYSTEM: Path to the stats
-                          files.
-This can be a directory or file.
-Default:
-                          ./
- -t,--lineup-type <arg>   Type of lineup to be simulated.
-You may specify
-                          the name or the id.
-Options are
-                          [MONTE_CARLO_EXHAUSTIVE - 0].
+                                NO_CONSECUTIVE_FEMALES - 3].
 Default: ORDINARY
- -v,--verbose             In development.
-If present, print debuging
-                          details on error.
+ -V,--Verbose                   In development.
+If present, print debuging details on error.
 ```

 #### optimizer Options